Hard Forks on the Bitcoin Blockchain: Reversible Exit, Continuing Voice

 A hard fork to a miner is like a religious schism.
 A community is fractured by a pair of mutually incompatible rules that require an adherent to take a stand, in or out, explicitly with one and implicitly with the other.

 The user faces a quite different choice.
 The user experiencing a hard fork will have its coins (UTXO) recognized on both surviving blockchains.
 Both coins have market value (though their value can and do differ significantly).
 The user need not exit either solution.
-She can continue to hold both forms of coin.
+She can continue to hold both forms of coin.31 Exit by the user is not forced, but it is available.
+And again, the user can sell either coin, or both.
+Most holders of UTXO continue to hold both Bitcoin and Bitcoin Cash.
+This reflects unawareness of the hard fork, existence of lost private keys, the effects of inertia, or a hedging strategy.

 Developers are specialist, and they undertake discrete projects.
 One imagines that developers will have a purer experience of schism.
 A developer is not only looking at which branch is likely to survive; he may find one branch more attractive from a technical standpoint.
 Moreover, he may locate his development efforts on the branch that is more receptive to his ideas.
 As the code-bases diverge, fewer innovations will be susceptible to “copy and paste” between projects.